Jhonatanssal/TestingJest/README.md

 ## Getting started

-To get a local copy run `git clone https://github.com/jssarrazolaa/TestingJest.git`
+To get a local copy run `git clone https://github.com/jssarrazolaa/TestingJest.git` and then `npm install` to install all the dependencies.

 ## Test